geodynamics/aspect/cookbooks/steinberger/doc/steinberger.md

 The image below illustrates the difference compared to [data/material-model/steinberger/radial-visc-simple.txt](https://www.github.com/geodynamics/aspect/blob/main/data/material-model/steinberger/radial-visc-simple.txt), the profile based on interpolation of the discrete layers.
+The profile with the continuously varying viscosity within 4 layers is the more faithful representation of the results of {cite:t}`steinberger:calderwood:2006`, and we therefore recommend its use in models that use their viscosity profile.

 ```{figure-md} fig:steinberger-viscosity3
 <img src="comparison.svg" style="width:48.0%" />